-The findings of the study would be of importance to a number of stake holders; To the government, it shall provide guided information to the government about the behavior of youth and now best address there that light.
+The outcome of this study may provide guided information to the government about the behavior of youth and now best address there that light.

+To policy makers

-To policy;- The policy makers shall find this study instrumental in providing appropriate policy action on the problems of the youths in Mbarara and Uganda as a whole.
+The policy makers may find this study instrumental in providing appropriate policy action on the problems of the youths in lira and Uganda as a whole.

+Local community

-Local community;- They are direct beneficiaries of the project.
-The study shall help the people to adequately identify and address the impact and problems of alcoholism in Mbarara district
+These are direct beneficiaries of the project.
+The study may help the people to adequately identify and address the impact and problems of alcoholism and indiscipline.

+To future researchers

-To researchers;- Future researchers shall find this study important in benchmarking and also as research gap- from which they can get research area for future investigations
+Future researchers shall find this study important in benchmarking and also as research gap- from which they can get research area for future investigations